Aayush-Bhargav/Online-Library-Management-System/README.md

 - The **client.c** file simulates the options available to the clients, either as members or as administrators.
 - The **server.c** file simulates the server that holds access to all the various types of records about the books, members, and administrators as well as their cart history, etc.
+- The **tester.c** file is used to test the various functionalities.

 ## Install and Run
 Clone this repo using